 This post contains affiliate links.
 If you click on a link and make a purchase I earn a commission at no extra cost for you.

-As dog owners, we always worry about ticks, which our four-legged friends only too easily become victims of.
-But it is not just about the health of our dog but also about our own health.
-Ticks transmit viruses and bacteria, which can eventually lead to dangerous diseases, that can make our pet extremely ill or even kill it.
-Treatment of tick-transmitted diseases is often complicated, expensive and very stressful for our dog.
-To repel ticks on dogs is important to prevent contracting diseases.
+As dog owners, we always have to remember that our four-legged friends are all too easily the victim of ticks.
+Ticks can transmit viruses and bacteria, which can lead to dangerous diseases that can make our pets extremely sick or even kill them.
+Treating tick-borne diseases is often complicated, expensive, and very stressful for our dog.
+To repel ticks on dogs is essential to prevent tick bite in dogs and to prevent diseases.

 Is it really necessary to repel ticks on dogs?

 Ticks live almost everywhere where pet owners go for a walk with their dog or where free-running dogs go alone.
 Every time your pet is outside, it can pick one or more ticks.